guardian/coding-exercise-project/README.md

 If you have any issues with your environment please let your interviewer know as soon as you join the Hangout so that they can adjust the exercise accordingly.

+### GitHub Copilot
+For now, we are asking candidates to disable GitHub Copilot for the duration of the interview.
+In our experience it makes it harder to fairly assess candidates.

 ## How to use
 This repository has a directory per language.
 Each skeleton follows the same structure with a README and a failing test.